 The San Juan Campus offers an Interdisciplinary Baccalaureate (B.I.) with majors in Psychology and Speech and Language Therapy; Master of Science (M.S.) degrees in Clinical Psychology, Industrial/Organizational Psychology, Speech and Language Pathology, Counseling Psychology, School Psychology and Autism and other Neurodevelopmental Disorders; and doctoral degrees in Clinical Psychology (Psy.D. and Ph.D.), Industrial/Organizational Psychology (Ph.D.), Psychology with a specialization in Consulting, Research, and Teaching (Ph.D.) and Counseling Psychology (Psy.D.).
 As of the Spring 2015 term, the San Juan Campus extended its academic offerings and services to the western side of Puerto Rico by opening the Mayagüez University Center.
-MUC currently offers an Interdisciplinary Baccalaureate (B.I.) with concentrations in Psychology or Speech and Language Therapy and M.S. degrees in Autism and Other Neurodevelopmental Disorders, Counseling Psychology, Industrial/ Organizational Psychology, School Psychology, and Speech and Language Pathology and a doctoral degree in Clinical Psychology (Psy.D.).
+MUC currently offers an Interdisciplinary Baccalaureate (B.I.) with concentrations in Psychology or Speech and Language Therapy and M.S. degrees in Autism and Other Neurodevelopmental Disorders, Counseling Psychology, Industrial/ Organizational Psychology, School Psychology (Psy.D.) and Industrial-Organizational Psychology (Ph.D.).
 Please see the Academic Programs section of this catalog for a detailed description of each program.

 Albizu fosters an enriching and challenging academic environment.
 The faculty and other institutional resources of the University are committed to the professional development of students so they may assume responsible and productive roles in society.
-The University affirms its commitment to each individual's potential, the welfare of society, and the professions of psychology and health.
+The University affirms its commitment to everyone's potential, the welfare of society, and the professions of psychology and health.

 Albizu adheres to a policy of nondiscrimination with respect to admissions, employment, and institutional activities.
-Albizu does not discriminate on the basis of race, color, creed, sex, gender orientation, age, religion, disability, life styles, or national origin against any applicant, student, faculty member, or employee with respect to admission, hiring, promotion, or any other activity included in the academic and/or service programs.
+Albizu does not discriminate based on race, color, creed, sex, gender orientation, age, religion, disability, lifestyles, or national origin against any applicant, student, faculty member, or employee with respect to admission, hiring, promotion, or any other activity included in the academic and/or service programs.
 Institutional policies and procedures prohibit all forms of harassment, hazing, use or abuse of illegal substances, alcohol abuse, and/or any other illegal activity according to institutional policies and federal, state, or other applicable legislation.